 We’re Still Doing This: Teen Federally Charged For A Pittance Of Pot

-August 1, 2016 (Fault Lines) — Yes, the United States government is still using its prosecutorial discretion and resources to charge someone with possessing a very small amount of pot.
+August 1 (Fault Lines) — Even though there lots of countries making moves to legalize the use of marijuana – in fact, you can Click here to see just one of the products legal to buy in Canada – the government is still staying strong in its attempts to prevent such laws ever coming to the whole of the US.
+Yes, the United States government is still using its prosecutorial discretion and resources to charge someone with possessing a very small amount of pot.
 Anyway they slice it, the Oregon teenager who’s at the receiving end of this federal indictment is facing time in the can, and this could happen to anyone.
 From the Willamette Week:

 On April 7, 2016, the U.S. attorney for Oregon filed a one-count federal misdemeanor charge against Thomas for possessing “about a gram” of marijuana, according to his public defender, Ruben Iniguez.

 That’s barely enough cannabis to dust the bottom of a Ziploc.

 It’s the first time in at least three years that the feds are prosecuting a weed crime in Oregon.